griffio/griffio.github.io/_posts/2015-07-31-VMWare-Fusion-Modern-IE-Accessing-SuperDrive.md

 Once Windows image has booted the CD-ROM can be accessed by using the normal connect to CD/DVD (IDE) option in the menu.

-It may take a few seconds to initialize.
+It may take a few seconds to initialize and the CD-ROM is accessible in MyComputer.

+The next time the image is started the CD-ROM will connect automatically to the SuperDrive.